In a Nutshell:

 Saeco Intelia Review Conclusion

 And that concludes our Saeco Intelia review.
 By any reckoning, it’s a solid model.
-There’s a lot to like about it, but in our view, it’s strongest selling points are:
+There’s a lot to like about it, but in our view, its strongest selling points are:

-• User friendliness – Very attractive to new or casual users who don’t want to become a Barista to enjoy a great cup of coffee
+• User-friendliness – Very attractive to new or casual users who don’t want to become a Barista to enjoy a great cup of coffee

 • Generously sized and well-paired water reservoir and bean hopper